Ruins of a large Biblical city, located at a junction of major ancient crossroads in the Jezreel valley.

 Another view of the north gate, taken from the north side.
 A shepherd (not the same from the south gate) is seen with a herd of goats .
 According to the shepherd, the small tree on top of the north gate, marked by green flags, is the place of the Arab cemetery and the tomb of a sheik.

-Also notice the traces of the motor bikes, which enjoy the steep hillside which used to be the ancient north walls of the city.
+Also notice the traces of the motor bikes and all-terrain vehicles (ATVs), which enjoy the steep hillside which used to be the ancient north walls of the city.

 The photo below shows the biker shooting up his ATV up the northern walls.
 His friend, with a motor bike, is waiting on the top.
 You can also visit our extreme sports page for more photos at Biblical sites.

-On top of the hill is an observation tower, which offers great views of the area around Tel Shimron.
+On top of the hill was an observation tower, built of a base of a bunker.
+It offered great views of the area around Tel Shimron.
+The wooden section was recently dismantled.

 To open the viewer, simply click on the photo: